 Acting in Ontario for U.S. and Hong Kong Clients and With Their Lawyers

 Ontario International Sale of Goods Act | Internet Online Retail and e-Commerce Litigation

 The fashion industry presents a wide range of challenges in a variety of areas, from intellectual property disputes to retail leasing agreements.
 The litigation team at Gilbertson Davis LLP can act for clients in the fashion industry facing issues in trademarks and copyright disputes, internet and e-commerce litigation, franchise and distribution agreements, leasing, jurisdictional challenges, and bankruptcy.

 Businesses in the increasingly global fashion industry also face challenges on an international scale.
 Contractual disputes, trademark infringement and e-commerce litigation are just a few of the challenges in which fashion businesses must also consider crossborder issues.
-With our considerable experience in advising clients involved in both international arbitration and cross-border litigation, the team at Gilbertson Davis LLP is well-placed to provide timely, cost-effective service for fashion industry clients.
+Gilbertson Davis LLP has lawyers with experience advising clients involved in both international arbitration and cross-border litigation, which makes the team at Gilbertson Davis LLP well-placed to provide timely, cost-effective service for fashion industry clients.

 Fashion law disputes can include any of the following matters:

 - Contract interpretation

 - Bankruptcy and Insolvency

 - Joint ventures